The Coron is a high-quality helmet with a high price tag

 Our Analysis and Test Results

 At first glance, the POC Coron threw us off.
-It has a look of a costume from some sort of futuristic movie.
+It has a look of a costume from some futuristic movie.
 Jokes aside, one thing is for sure; you'll never hear anyone asking what brand helmet you have.
-POC markets their name quite well by placing the name in big bold letters directly on the side of the helmet.
+POC markets their name quite well by placing it in big, bold letters directly on the side of the helmet.
 The colorways that POC chose for their line up might not be for everyone, but this helmet features a state of the art protective liner.
 This liner surpasses any helmet on the market today; it is an advanced fiber material that outperforms previously known shell materials with added benefits when it comes to multi-impact performance, durability, and low weight.

 The visor is designed to break away if you crash.
 We believe it.
 One flaw we see in this design is that the 4 mm bolt needs to be tightened firmly or the visor will move upwards if you're pinning at roughly 40 mph.
 Seriously.